pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 pathnames in this document are slash-separated.

 This, of course, only applies to pathnames given to Distutils functions.
-If you, for example, use standard Python functions such as :func:`glob.glob` or :func:`os.listdir` to specify files, you should be careful to write portable code instead of hardcoding path separators::
+If you, for example, use standard Python functions such as ``glob.glob`` or ``os.listdir`` to specify files, you should be careful to write portable code instead of hardcoding path separators::

     glob.glob(os.path.join('mydir', 'subdir', '*.html'))